Suppose you have the following code:

 Integer promotions: An expression of a type of lower rank that

-otherwise.Arithmetic conversions: Try to convert to the larger type.
+int is converted to int if int can hold all of the values of the original type, to unsigned otherwise.Arithmetic conversions: Try to convert to the larger type.
 When there is conflict between signed and unsigned, if the larger (including the case where the two types have the same rank) type is unsigned, go with unsigned.
 Otherwise, go with signed only in the case it can represent all the values of both types.

 Conversions between integer types(ISO C99 §6.3.1.3):